allenai/OLMo-core/docs/source/guides/data_loading.rst

 ~~~~~~~~~~~~~~~~

 The simplest strategy is the "concat and chunk" approach, which means all tokenized documents are concatenated together and then chunked into training instances of the desired sequence length.
-To use this method you just need to pass a :class:`~olmo_core.data.numpy_dataset.NumpyFSLDataset`
+To use this method you just need to set a :class:`~olmo_core.data.data_loader.NumpyFSLDataLoader`
-dataset to your :class:`~olmo_core.train.Trainer` with the paths to your tokenized numpy data files.
+data loader as your trainer's :data:`~olmo_core.train.Trainer.data_loader`.

 While this strategy is simple and efficient, it does have several downsides.
 For one, documents may end up fragmented across multiple training instances.